Elhebert/dev_ci_docker/README.md

 - [ ] Fix makefile (`$(<cli>)` are not interpreted or ommited)
 - [ ] Fix proxy (all request ports are redirected to :80)
+- [ ] Fix backup restoration path (folder is untar inside itself instead of merging with itself)